Limits of CSP Problems and Efficient Parameter Testing: Testability of variants of the ground state energy

-The concentration of the random variable $\EEE(\H(k,W))$ can be obtained through martingale arguments identical to the technique used in the proof of the lower bound in Theorem \ref{main}.
+The concentration of the random variable $\EEE_\na(\G(k,W))$ can be obtained through martingale arguments identical to the technique used in the proof of the lower bound in \Cref{ch4:main}.

-For the upper bound on $\EEE_\na(\H (k,W))$ we are going to use the cut decomposition method and local linearization, the approach to approximate the energy of $\EEE_\phi(W)$ and $\EEE_\mathrm{x}(\H(k,W))$ for certain partitions $\phi$, respectively $\mathrm{x}$ is completely identical to the proof of Theorem \ref{main}, therefore we borrow all the notation $I(b, \eta)$, $I'(b, \eta)$, $\mathcal A$, and others from there, and we refer to that proof for details.
+For the upper bound on $\EEE_\na(\G (k,W))$ we are going to use the cut decomposition and local linearization, the approach to approximate the energy of $\EEE_\phi(W)$ and $\EEE_{\mathrm x}(\G(k,W))$ for certain partitions $\phi$, respectively ${\mathrm x}$ is completely identical to the proof of \Cref{ch4:main}, therefore we borrow all the notation from there, and we do not refer to again in what follows.

 Now we consider a $b \in \mathcal A$ and define the event $E_3(b)$ that is occurrence the following implication.
-1em If the linear program